robert-dorna/Tangler/README.md

 * **Website and mobile app (PWA)**

   Self explanatory.
 Can work on any data exposed by **Data server**.
-Has build in support for **Tangle Cloud**.
+Has build in support for **Tangler Cloud**.

-* **Tangle Cloud**
+* **Tangler Cloud**

   For people that just want to use **PWA** working out of the box with data synced and accessible across all of their devices.
-It's an instance of **Data server** managed by tangle authors. **Data directory** for each user in Tangle Cloud is fully encrypted so that nobody who has access to Tangle Cloud can access user data.
+It's an instance of **Data server** managed by tangler authors. **Data directory** for each user in Tangler Cloud is fully encrypted so that nobody who has access to Tangler Cloud can access user data.

 * **Terminal app**